Your Samsung TV is watching you — how to turn off data collection

 3. Why you should disable these features

-Viewing data reveals more about you than you might realize.
+Viewing data reveals more about you than you might realise.
 The shows you watch, when you watch them, and how often you re-watch certain content can indicate your interests, habits, and daily schedule.
 This information has value, which is why Samsung collects it.

+You paid for the TV.
+Disabling tracking features reclaims control over the device you own — and it costs you nothing.
 The TV works exactly the same with tracking disabled.
 Picture quality doesn't change.
 Apps still function.
-You're not sacrificing performance by opting out of data collection, you're just preventing Samsung from monitoring your activity.
+You're not sacrificing any performance by opting out, you're just preventing Samsung from monitoring your activity.

 Google